NA980593/Guardian-Eye/README.md

 - Provide teens with immediate alerts if they are targeted by a sextortion attempt.
 - Offer educational resources to help both teens and their guardians understand the risks and how to prevent them.
 - Facilitate secure and confidential communication for teens to report incidents and receive professional support.
+- Integrate an AI-powered chatbot that offers guidance and emotional support for victims of sextortion.

 ---